 - Let this sit for a few hours.
 Steam again before serving.

 Christmas, like all other festivals, is a time for happiness, warmth, and mirth.
 So, know about the history and significance of the day and the symbols associated with it, make your favourite warm cuppa and pair it with a lip-smacking dessert for a jolly good time.
+Also, if you are looking for inspiration for dressing up for a party, check out 10 chic christmas outfit ideas here.
 Merry Christmas!

 Open up like never before and participate in conversations about beauty, entrepreneurship, mental health, menstrual & sexual health, and more.
 Desi women, join our community NOW!